 It is very easy to find bars and restaurant in San Vito dei Normanni.
 In the historical centre, you’ll find the oldest bars full of character.
 It’s common to see the older generation playing cards or having a glass of wine, whilst telling stories of their life.
 There are restaurants spread out from the old part of town to the coast, some of them are renowned for the homemade traditional food.

-The Adriatic coast is just over 11 miles away with a range of sandy beaches and rocky coves.
+The Adriatic coast is around 18 kilometres from San Vito dei Normanni with a range of sandy beaches and rocky coves.
 One of which is the stunning Torre Guaceto Reserve, which is a stretch of protected coastline which includes sand dunes through to marshes and centuries-old olive groves.
 There are watersports available here.